adm-bjmn/task_manager/README.md

 # task_manager
 ## Basic task manager program designed in python using CSV files as databases.

-To run this file in Docker play ground open an instnace and type: docker run -i admbjmn/task_manager
+To run this file in Docker play ground open an instance and type: docker run -i admbjmn/task_manager
+ The files is easier to interpret in VS code and will provide you with more functionality - ie: viewing generated files.

 This Task Management system is a simple stand alone program that allows a user to read, update and delete entries in a file containing details about tasks.
 There is also some basic functionality to generate reports and present data to the user in the console.